isabella232/office-developer-client-docs.de-DE/docs/excel/fdialog-fdialog12.md

 ## <a name="parameters"></a>Parameter

-Die Funktion nimmt keine Parameter an.
+Die Funktion akzeptiert keine Parameter.

 ## <a name="property-valuereturn-value"></a>Eigenschaftswert/Rückgabewert